vchuravy/vchuravy.github.io/notes/2021/08/bpftrace.md

 I am planning to write at least two more notes on using BPFTrace and Julia, the next will focus on how to use the USDT tracepoints added in Julia 1.8 and the one after that on how to use UProbes.jl to instrument Julia applications themselves.

+### Acknowledgments

+Thanks to Nathan Daly for reading early versions of this note and giving great feedback.